-This evaluation must include the results of a formal assessment including aptitude assessment, achievement assessment, information processing, and diagnostic interview.
+This evaluation should include the results of a formal assessment including aptitude assessment, achievement assessment, and diagnostic interview.
 Test scores, including raw scores and standard scores must be included in the report or as an attached summary of test scores.

 Examples of tests used includes:

-- Psycho-educational testing such as Woodcock Johnson Psycho-educational Battery revised, Weschler Individual Achievement Test, Test of Written Language-3, Nelson-Denny Reading Test, Woodcock Reading Mastery Test-R, Scholastic Ability Test for Adults, Detroit Test of Learning Aptitude 3, Assessment instruments sensitive to ADHD issues- Conners teacher/parent rating scale
+- Psycho-educational testing such as Woodcock Johnson Psycho-educational Battery revised, Weschler Individual Achievement Test, Test of Written Language-3, Nelson-Denny Reading Test, Woodcock Reading Mastery Test-R, Scholastic Ability Test for Adults, Detroit Test of Learning Aptitude 3, assessment instruments sensitive to ADHD issues

 *Appropriately licensed professional must be trained in psychiatric, psychological, or neuropsychological assessment.
-This includes but is not limited to physician, licensed clinical psychologist, PhD. in neuropsychology, clinical psychologist, and educational psychology.
+This may include but is not limited to a physician, licensed clinical psychologist, neuropsychologist, or educational psychologist.

 - An identification of the disabling condition(s).